 Have you finally caught up on your past due loan payments?
-Perhaps you just completed a debt relief program and were able to settle your debt for less than you owe?
+Perhaps you just completed a debt resolution program and were able to resolve your debt for less than you owe?

-If you have been working hard to pay off, settle or consolidate your debt it can be frustrating to see your credit score drop or stay stuck.
-Unfortunately, when it comes to debt relief a temporarily lower credit score may be a part of the process.
+If you have been working hard to pay off, resolve or consolidate your debt it can be frustrating to see your credit score drop or stay stuck.
+Unfortunately, when it comes to debt resolution, a temporarily lower credit score may be a part of the process.

 Steps 1 to 3 are the foundation of credit repair.
 It’s important to take care of these steps first before moving on to steps 3 through 6.

 |You have no outstanding late payments You have a debt repayment plan with manageable monthly payments that you can afford You have made a budget and are able to stick to it consistently|

 - Pay bills on time and watch credit gradually improve

 Good credit habits work best after you have taken the time to get your debt under control.
 The later steps of credit repair usually involve responsibly taking on new debt which shouldn’t be done until you have addressed past due balances through debt consolidation, or a debt resolution program.

 Mistakes happen and if information on your credit report is not correct, you have a right to dispute the charges and have them removed.